v-gajjar/Minesweeper/README.md

 	- New home screen with light/dark themes & quick actions

-👉 See the [Roadmap Board](https://github.com/users/v-gajjar/projects/2) or [open issues](https://github.com/v-gajjar/Minesweeper/issues) for the full list.
+See the [Project Board](https://github.com/users/v-gajjar/projects/2) or [open issues](https://github.com/v-gajjar/Minesweeper/issues) for the full list.

 ---